 It's estimated that one in 10 people will suffer from post-traumatic stress disorder at some point in their lifetime.
 And the trigger will be different for everyone—it could be an accident or the sudden death of a loved one.
 In fact, it's thought that 10,000 women a year suffer PTSD following a traumatic childbirth.
 But while we may know what that four-letter acronym stands for, do you know exactly what PTSD is and how it manifests itself?
 We've been hearing talk about it more and more, so we called on our resident doctor, Jane Leonard, MD, to reveal all the things you need to know about the disorder.

 Keep scrolling to find out about PTSD, from the symptoms to the available treatments.

 What is PTSD?

 PTSD is a type of anxiety disorder that develops when a person is involved in or witnesses extremely stressful or traumatic events.
 It was first recognised in veterans of World War I, and it was initially referred to as “shell shock.”
-It is a mental health problem that has been historically misunderstood, and unfortunately sufferers have often gone undiagnosed and undertreated from many years.
+It is a mental health problem that has been historically misunderstood, and unfortunately, sufferers have often gone undiagnosed and undertreated for many years.

 How does PTSD differ from normal stress?